TOWNSHIP OF MORRIS, MORRIS COUNTY

 Article XXIX Disciplinary Action 28

-1 2006-2009 contract THIS AGREEMENT, made and entered into this, 1st day of Feburary 2008, by and between the Township of Morris, a municipal corporation in the County of Morris and State of New Jersey (the "Township"), with offices at the Municipal Building, 50 Woodland Avenue, Morris Township, New Jersey 07961, as Public Employer, and Local No. 70, Firemen's Mutual Benevolent Association, with a mailing address of P.0.
+1 THIS AGREEMENT, made and entered into this, 22nd day of September 2004, by and between the Township of Morris, a municipal corporation in the County of Morris and State of New Jersey (the "Township"), with offices at the Municipal Building, 50 Woodland Avenue, Morris Township, New Jersey 07961, as Public Employer, and Local No. 70, Firemen's Mutual Benevolent Association, with a mailing address of P.0.
 Box 15, Convent Station, New Jersey 07961 (the "Association"), as Public Employee Representative, is the final and complete understanding between the Township and the Association to promote and maintain a harmonious relationship between the Township and those of its employees who are subject to this Agreement, in order that more efficient and progressive public service be rendered.

 In accordance with the "Certification of Representation" of the Public Employment Relations Commission dated July 30, 1980, Docket No. RO-80-204, the Township recognizes the Association as the exclusive bargaining representative for all full-time firefighter employees, covered in the aforementioned Certification, excluding all other employees of the Township, including police, professionals, managerial executives, confidential, craft workers, and all supervisors within the meaning of the Act.